JohnyNogueira/my-ionic-seed/README.md

 # My Ionic Seed
 This is my seed to start building apps with Ionic

+Using ionic sidemenu template

 ## Requirements
 - Ionic Framework: